 Because data and processes are constantly in flux, analytics can become obsolete quickly.
 Adjustments will need to be made.
 For example, once a bottleneck in the airplane departures is found, another plaguing delay may be found elsewhere.

-Within Composable Enterprise, analytical methods can be very easily modified.
+Within Composable DataOps Platform, analytical methods can be very easily modified.
 The system blurs the lines between configuration adjustments, and newly developed methods because components within an application can be easily swapped out and reconfigured.